success310/clava-web/README.md

 It's recommended to use the 'stag' environment for this project since ou are not able to f*** up data in production, but you can expect exactly the same behaviour from the production API.

+### Node & Yarn

+Tested & running on Node v18.1.0, yarn v3.5.1
+It's highly recommended to use yarn not npm

 ## Clava Web

 Clava is a Livescore-App.
 It provides scores for soccer games in the amateur level.
 Currently, it's deployed in South Tyrol, but will be expanded asap.